649, Topics in Systems,

 - Integration, Deployment, and Operation: How can multi-component systems developed by multiple teams be integrated, tested, deployed into production, and operated at scale?

-- User Environments: How can user environments be developed at scale?
+- User Environments: How can end user environments to dynamic distributed systems be developed at scale?
 How can they efficiently evolve as the underlying system evolves?

 As an applied course, the students will get an opportunity to work with concrete instances of distributed systems.
-Science gateways are distributed computing environments that enable scientists to conduct computational experiments on computing clouds and supercomputers and have revolutionized bioinformatics, computational chemistry, nano-engineering, atmospheric science and other scientific fields by bringing unprecedented computing power to a broad community of scientists.
-Gateways are interesting topics in their own right.
-Modern gateway systems utilize microservice architectures and DevOps principles in their design and operations, adopting lessons learned from cloud-based Software as a Service activities.
-In this course, students will be divided into development teams, and each team will build a distributed system software as a service system from scratch.
-Teams will be encouraged to explore alternative technologies and ways for building systems as well as learning DevOps principles such as containerization, continuous integration, and continuous deployment for deploying robust cloud services.
+Students will learn from our experience developing science gateways, which are distributed computing environments that enable scientists to conduct computational experiments on computing clouds and supercomputers.
+Science gateways have revolutionized bioinformatics, computational chemistry, nano-engineering, atmospheric science and other scientific fields by bringing unprecedented computing power to a broad community of scientists.
+The architecture, implementation, and operations of science gateways are interesting topics in their own right.
+Modern gateway systems utilize microservice architectures, DevOps principles, and user-centered design in their design and operations, adopting lessons learned from cloud-based Software as a Service activities.
+In this course, students will be divided into development teams, and each team will build a distributed “software as a service” system from scratch.
+Teams will be encouraged to explore alternative technologies and ways for building systems as well as learning Cloud Native principles such as containerization, continuous integration, and continuous deployment for deploying robust cloud services.
 Students will also be introduced to the Apache Software Foundation’s open community governance principles for open source software and will learn how to effectively interact with Apache Software Foundation projects in order to become committers and project management committee members.
-Finally, the students will have an opportunity to apply the learning to Apache Airavata based Science Gateways.
+Finally, students will have an opportunity to apply what they have learned to Apache Airavata distributed systems framework.

-- Provide a high level, broad understanding of the application of core distributed computing systems concepts to “Software as a Service” systems that support scientific research and education.
+- Provide a high level, broad understanding of the application of core distributed computing systems concepts and apply them to build “Software as a Service” systems.

-- Study both abstract concepts and practical techniques for building science gateways.
+- Study both abstract concepts and practical techniques for building Cloud-Native Distributed Systems.

-- Provide hands-on experience in developing a science gateway while working with open source philosophies modelled after Apache Software Foundation.
+- Provide hands-on experience in developing scalable application stacks while working with open source philosophies modeled after Apache Software Foundation.

-- Apply the general concepts of Distributed Systems and understanding state of the art in applicable areas.
-Course Outco
+- Apply the general concepts of Distributed Systems to understanding the state of the art in “real world” systems.

 - Demonstrate an applied understanding of the DevOps principles of continuous integration and delivery to the development and operations of science.